envil/redescription-mining-code/sphinx/siren-help/formats.rst

 Variable names can be provided inline, that is, simply by using the name of the variable for each entry involving it.
 Alternatively, variable names can be specified separately with a special "-1" entity.
 Similarly, entity names can be provided inline or separatly with a special "-1" variable.
-For example, the following four lines
+For example, the following five lines

 .. code:: bash

+	  id; cid; value
 	  Espoo; population; 260981
 	  Helsinki; population; 614074
 	  Tampere; population; 220609